Why Americans refused to fully swallow the Blue Pill

 Four years later, nearly 70 million Americans have already voted for Donald Trump.
 The Democrats, despite spending and raising unprecedented funds, did terribly in both the House and the Senate.

-Bill Clinton might have been the last challenger to unseat an incumbent, but combined with the House and Senate, the results show that Americans simply refused to swallow the Blue Pill.
+Bill Clinton might have been the last challenger to unseat an incumbent, but the combined House and Senate results show that Americans simply refused to swallow the Blue Pill.

-How is it that so many Americans are willing to back a man we’ve been told is so reprehensible as Trump?
+How is it that so many Americans are willing to back a man, as we’ve been told, as reprehensible as Trump?

 For starters, thanks in part to Trump’s vainglorious Twitter-triggering exterior, the press judges him more often by his words and tweets, not deeds.

-He didn’t have a word to say about any of Trump’s achievements which include a 33% increase in GDP (pre-COVID-19), which is twice the last record set in in 1950.
+He didn’t have a word to say about any of Trump’s achievements, which include a 33 per cent increase in the GDP (pre-Covid-19), which is twice the last record set in 1950.

-Under his term, before the COVID-19 lockdown, unemployment stood at 3.5%, the lowest in half a century, while African-American unemployment stood at 6.8%.
-Wage growth exceeded 3% year-by-year.
+Under his term, before the Covid-19 lockdown, unemployment stood at 3.5 per cent, the lowest in half-a-century, while African-American unemployment stood at 6.8 per cent.
+Wage growth exceeded 3 per cent, year-by-year.

-Trump’s hands-on approach to foreign policy is ostensibly aimed at winning a Nobel Peace Prize that Obama got for simply existing, and it has got mixed results.
-Trump’s numerous detractors failed to mention that under his watch the US neutralised ISIS chief Abu-al-Baghdadi (who POTUS called Abu Baker All Bag Daddy) and Iran’s General Quasem Soleimani.
+Trump’s hands-on approach foreign policy approach is ostensibly aimed at winning a Nobel Peace Prize that Obama got for simply existing, and it has mixed results.
+Trump’s numerous detractors failed to mention that under his watch, US neutralised ISIS chief Abu-al-Baghdadi (who the POTUS called Abu Baker All Bag Daddy) and Iran general Quasem Soleimani.

 His administration also helped Washington realise that Beijing was Uncle Sam’s greatest existential threat.
 Shifting the US embassy from Tel-Aviv to Jerusalem and getting the Gulf states to admit they were playing footsie with Israel was another landmark.